 The area became known as ‘Double Springs’ for the two large springs in the rolling wooded countryside.
 The spring site is approximately ½ mile north of the first church started in Tarrant County in 1850, known as the Lonesome Dove Baptist Church.
 The church building was burned down by Indians, possibly because these new settlers had taken over their land and water source.
 In 1883 the church was rebuilt at the site and renamed Mt.
 Gilead Baptist Church.

 A construction boss working for the railroad named John C. Keller saw how hard these men were working and told them if they would name the town for him, he would make sure they got the depot located there.
-When it was decided that the railroad was going to come through Athol, or what is now known as Keller, there began in immediate exodus from Double Springs.
+When it was decided that the railroad was going to come through Athol, or what is now known as Keller, an immediate exodus from Double Springs began.

-One room log houses and businesses were moved by wagon and the post office was relocated to Keller in 1882.
-As the relocation process took place and after Keller drilled an artesian well in 1896, the demand for water lessened.
-The townspeople of Double Springs had placed barrels, opened at both ends, over the springs to insure the availability of fresh spring water.
-Leaving the springs behind, over time they filled with sand and eventually were plugged and lost for many years.
+One-room log houses and businesses were moved by wagon and the post office was relocated to Keller in 1882.
+As the relocation process took place, and after Keller drilled an artesian well in 1896, the demand for water lessened.
+The townspeople of Double Springs had placed barrels, open at both ends, over the springs to ensure the availability of fresh spring water.
+Leaving the springs behind, over time, they filled with sand and eventually were plugged and lost for many years.
 In 1983 the springs were uncovered by Joe McCombs.
-After the 1993 death of his 3 year-old daughter, Samantha, in her honor, he renamed the springs ‘Samantha Springs’.
+After the 1993 death of his 3-year-old daughter, Samantha, Joe renamed the springs ‘Samantha Springs’ in her honor.

 At present, the company – Samantha Springs is counted amongst one of the best providers of spring water in Texas.
-The Springs provides more than 200,000 gallons of spring water in a day and supplies it to thousands of customers in Dallas/Fort Worth Metroplex.
-You can also avail the prompt delivery of bottled spring water, water dispensers and custom labeled bottled water.
+The Springs provides more than 200,000 gallons of spring water per day and supplies it to thousands of customers in the Dallas/Fort Worth Metroplex.
+You can also receive the prompt delivery of bottled spring water, water dispensers and custom labeled bottled water.